-The K-cells can’t quite reach all of the viruses though.
-Some viruses break past the defenses and STILL infect host cells.
-This means that back-up viruses are still being produced by infected cells!
+The K-cells can’t quite reach all of the viruses, though.
+Some viruses break past the defenses and STILL infect host cells!
+This means that backup viruses are still being produced by infected cells!
 This doesn’t look so good for the human body.
-This is when the Cytoplasmic T-Cells come up and destroy the infected cell and all of the replicated viruses within.
-The death of these cells bears no consequence for us, there are trillions more that are healthy and ready to make our bodies work.
+Now the Cytoplasmic T-Cells come up and destroy the infected cell and all of the replicated viruses within!

 The tables have turned and the immune system is prevailing in protecting our bodies and our respiratory system!
 After an epic battle, the white blood cells have done their jobs of identifying, attacking, and destroying viruses and infected cells.
 Now our body has to remember the virus outbreak so they can protect against future attacks.
 Memory cells patrol the body, constantly on the lookout for infiltrators that match the given instructions and antibodies remain, ready to tag any stragglers for destruction.
 All is calm in the microbe war, for now.
 As for the viruses…

 The viruses are still within the bodies of other human beings.
 When the host cells are copying the DNA or RNA for virus replications mistakes can be made.
-Nucleotides can be placed in the wrong slots of the helix.
 Changes can be made in the genetic ladder and when they do, evolution has occurred!
 When these new viruses enter the battle, there are no antibodies yet made for them.
 They are essentially given free rein in the respiratory system until the whole process starts all over again.